-- 4.1 West Lancashire is the most southerly of the Local Authorities within Lancashire.
-It has a population of 108,500 (National Census 2001) and covers an area of over 34,000 hectares, a large proportion of which is good and versatile agricultural land.
-The Borough has two market towns: Ormskirk and Burscough, with mainly rural parishes and villages to the north, (there are 19 Parish Councils and one Parish Meeting), and the former New Town of Skelmersdale to the east. - 4.2 West Lancashire is an attractive area and has a good road and rail network.
+- 4.1 West Lancashire Borough Council is situated in the County of Lancashire, which contains 12 District Councils and 2 Unitary Councils, and is the most southerly of the Local Authorities within the County.
+The Borough has a population of 110,700 (National Census 2011) and covers an area of over 34,000 hectares, a large proportion of which is good and versatile agricultural land.
+The Borough has two market towns: Ormskirk and Burscough, with mainly rural parishes and villages to the north and the former New Town of Skelmersdale to the east. - West Lancashire is an attractive area and has a good transport links.
 The Borough benefits from social, retail and leisure links with the nearby urban areas of Liverpool, Southport, Preston and Wigan.
-These factors have led to Ormskirk and other parts of the Borough becoming popular areas to live for commuters. - 4.3 The high quality of farmland, and its landscape and the substantial Green Belt designation, mean that the Borough is generally an area of development constraint and the main opportunities for development remain in Skelmersdale, which is consistent with strategic and regional guidance. - 4.4 At the time of writing this Policy Statement, no Sex Establishment licences have been issued by the Authority.
+These factors have led to Ormskirk and other parts of the Borough becoming popular areas to live for commuters.